bradypp/personal-website/src/content/projects/github-analyzer/index.md

 tech:
     - React
     - SCSS
-    - Github API
+    - GitHub API
     - Chart.js
 ---

-A stylish web-app that analyzes your Github profile and repos.
+A stylish web-app that analyzes your [GitHub](https://github.com/) profile and repos.

-Informative charts are generated from data fetched using the GitHub API making it easy to see stats such as your most starred repos.
+Informative charts are generated using [Chart.js](chart.js) with data fetched from the GitHub API making it easy to see stats such as your most starred repos.

 You can also easily sort your repos based on different criteria.